osrf/gazebo_tutorials/dem/tutorial.md

 sudo apt-get install gdal-bin libgdal1-1.7.0 libgdal1-dev python-gdal
 ~~~

-'''Note:''' gazebo packages are not compiled with support for DEM.
+**Note:** gazebo packages are not compiled with support for DEM.
 You will need to compile gazebo from source using the default branch after have installed the gdal packages (remember to run cmake after the packages installation) to get a version of gazebo with DEM support.

 #### DEM file and the definition into SDF format